Minutes of Arc to Radians Converter

 Enter the angle in minutes of arc below to get the value converted to radians.

-To convert a minute of arc measurement to a radian measurement, multiply the angle by the conversion ratio.
-One minute of arc is equal to 0.000291 radians, so use this simple formula to convert:
+Since one minute of arc is equal to 0.000291 radians, you can use this simple formula to convert:

-The angle in radians is equal to the minutes of arc multiplied by 0.000291.
+The angle in radians is equal to the angle in minutes of arc multiplied by 0.000291.

 Minutes of arc and radians are both units used to measure angle.
 Keep reading to learn more about each unit of measure.

 A minute of arc is sometimes also referred to as an arc minute, arcminute, or minute arc.
 Minutes of arc can be abbreviated as arcmin, and are also sometimes abbreviated as MOA or amin.
 For example, 1 minute of arc can be written as 1 arcmin, 1 MOA, or 1 amin.